 Surprising as it may sound, God commanded His people to celebrate His Feast Days.

 There are seven annual festivals that Christians should celebrate instead of borrowing holidays from pagans.
 They are written in Leviticus 23.

 Please don’t assume that it is just for the Israelites because we can read that Jesus Christ, the Apostles, and early Christians celebrated them even many years after Jesus’ death.
 This is a big topic so please request your free copy of God’s Holy Day Plan: The Promise of Hope for All Mankind.

 With these 10 reasons, it is very obvious that Christians should not participate in any pagan holidays including Valentine’s Day.

 You may change the name of an ancient pagan holiday into something “Christian”, but we cannot deny that its substance is still the same.

 We can always show true and genuine love in a God-ordained manner.
 We don’t have to borrow ancient pagan celebrations to follow God.

-You are called Christian because you are a follower of Christ.
-Christ did not celebrate Valentine’s Day.
-So Christians should not as well.
+You are called a Christian because you are a follower of Christ.
+Christ did not celebrate Valentine’s Day, so should you.